snugsfbay/Online-Projects/README.md

-# Test
+# GitHub Projects and Pages
 Did you know that you can use GitHub for things like project management and creating beautiful web pages for your repositories?
+You can use these to highlight and organize your work.

-## Kanban Project Sample
+### Kanban Project Sample
 [6 column Kanban board](https://github.com/snugsfbay/Test/projects/1): this example project shows a basic six column Kanban board you can use to classify issues during the various parts of a work cycle.
 The columns represent parts of the work cycle for writing code and writing content, everything from basic ideas in the TODO/thesis column to Deployed/Published and finally the Done column to track all the way from idea to completion.

 ### Basic Project Sample